Top 9 Biggest Vaccine Companies In The World

 8. Biontech

-BioNTech SE (short for Biopharmaceutical New Technologies) is a German biotechnology company based in Mainz that develops and manufactures active immunotherapies for patient-specific approaches to the treatment of diseases.
-It develops pharmaceutical candidates based on messenger ribonucleic acid (mRNA) for use as individualized cancer immunotherapies, as vaccines against infectious diseases and as protein replacement therapies for rare diseases, and also engineered cell therapy, novel antibodies and small molecule immunomodulators as treatment options for cancer.
+German biotechnology company BioNTech SE, short for Biopharmaceutical New Technologies, has its headquarters in Mainz.
+It creates and produces active immunotherapies for patient-specific disease treatment strategies.
+It creates messenger ribonucleic acid (mRNA)-based pharmaceutical candidates for use as customized cancer immunotherapies, vaccines against infectious diseases, and protein replacement therapies for uncommon diseases.
+It also develops engineered cell therapy, new antibodies, and small molecule immunomodulators as cancer treatment options.

 Total market cap: $29.26 billion